intermine/intermine-ws-python/README.md

 Running the Tests:
 ------------------

-If you would like to run the test suite, you can do so by executing the following command: (from the source directory)
+If you would like to run the test suite against a local mock server, you can do so by executing the following command: (from the source directory)

   python setup.py test

+If you want to run the suite against a live server (e.g. as deployed by the testmodel/setup.sh in the InterMine distribution, then you can run:

+  python setup.py livetest

+By default this will use the location http://localhost:8080/intermine-demo/service.
+If you want it to use a different service, set the service URL in the TESTMODEL_URL shell environment variable.

 Installation:
 -------------